JetBrains-Research/washu/README.md

 Technical pipelines
 ===================
-Technical pipelines for ChIP-Seq, RNA-Seq, RRBS processing on Portable Batch System (qsub).
+Technical pipelines for ChIP-Seq processing on Portable Batch System (qsub).

 How do I launch the pipeline?
 --------------------------